 Find out how much income protection costs (per month) in Australia.

-We analysed the monthly cost of an income protection policy for a 35 year old and found what percentage of their monthly income goes towards the premium.
-Depending on factors including your sex (as well as the amount of cover you have), income protection can cost between 1-3% of your monthly income.
+We calculated the monthly cost of an income protection insurance policy for a 35 year old and uncovered what percentage of their monthly income goes towards the premium.
+Depending on factors such as your sex, how much cover you have, income protection can cost 1-3% of your monthly income.

 |Monthly income||Monthly cost for male||Proportion of income||Monthly cost for females||Proportion of income|